Report by Daniel Mortlock:

-The membership of the two teams was based on ``Remnants seniority'' -- not age (although there was some of that in evidence), but how long ago one first appeared for the club.
-I had hopes that this would yield two teams dominated by the legends that populate Geoff's 1987 tome Remnants: The First 100 Wins, and indeed a few players were dragged kicking and screaming from what soon proved to be premature retirements . . . but most of the two teams were made up of current club regulars.
+The membership of the two teams was based on "Remnants seniority" - not age (although there was some of that in evidence), but how long ago one first appeared for the club.
+It would have been nice for this to have yielded two teams dominated by the legends that populate Geoff's 1987 tome Remnants: The First 100 Wins, and indeed a few players were dragged kicking and screaming from what soon proved to be premature retirements . . . but most of the two teams were made up of current club regulars.
 At first this seemed a little disappointing, but the fact that people stay with the club season after season is really a fabulous vindication of the friendly group atmosphere Geoff, in particular, has created.

 The game itself began with Secretary's XI captain Barry Dare leading his team out to field and handing the ball to Jim Schwabe.
 Jim's first ball to Mike Sneyd was tickled to fine leg, where Les Collings fielded with aplomb, hurling the ball straight back to 'keeper Geoff Hales.
 An appropriate start involving four players who, I believe, were all Remnants in 1980.
 Jim (1/22) troubled the batsmen with his left-arm off-breaks, and Les Collings (0/22) was dead unlucky to have all those LBW appeals turned down, but the Scorer's XI got away to a pretty smooth start courtesy of Mike (15) and Dave Williams (32).
 Coming on at first change, Colin Anderson (1/27) and Pete Young (also 1/27) were unable to prevent the Scorer's XI accelerating their scoring rate, mainly due to Tony Malik, who whacked a number of crisp drives and pulls on the way to a deserved 53*.
 However the best entertainment of the innings was provided by the final over, which saw Phil Watson (1/10) play out a duel with Steve Attmore (8), Tony and Dave Green (who had the last laugh with an eventful 3 not out).

 The Scorer's XI thus finished on 138/4, setting the Secretary's XI the demanding task of scoring seven an over.
-Despite the latter team's batting depth, most of the assembled crowd (which by now included frightening numbers of players' children and their lightsabres) felt that Sal's team had done enough to win the game.
-Anton Garrett photographed the historic moment for posterity and has kindly provided the photograph for your viewing pleasure.
+Despite the latter team's batting depth, most of the assembled crowd (which by now included frightening numbers of players' children and their lightsabres) felt that Sal's team had done enough to win the game, although before finding out we had the obligatory club photograph: